DevExpress/testcafe/docs/articles/documentation/using-testcafe/index.md

 ---
 # Using TestCafe

-This section provides general information on TestCafe and the ways you can use it.
+This section provides general information on TestCafe and describes the ways you can use it.

 * [Installing TestCafe](installing-testcafe.md)
 * [Command Line Interface](command-line-interface.md)